SeldonIO/seldon-core/doc/source/workflow/install.md

  * Decide on how you wish APIs to be exposed, we support:
    * Ambassador reverse proxy
    * Seldon's built-in OAuth API Gateway
  * Decide on whether you wish to contribute anonymous usage metrics.
 We encourage you to allow anonymous usage metrics to help us improve the project by understanding the deployment environments.
-More details can be found [here](usage-reporting.md)
+Further details on [usage reporting](usage-reporting.md)
   * Does your Kubernetes cluster have RBAC enabled?
     * If not then disable Seldon RBAC setup